 Also of interest is that Spanish Fork has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Spanish Fork in 2010 was $21,560, which is lower middle income relative to Utah and the nation.
-This equates to an annual income of $86,240 for a family of four.
+The per capita income in Spanish Fork in 2018 was $27,292, which is middle income relative to Utah and the nation.
+This equates to an annual income of $109,168 for a family of four.
 However, Spanish Fork contains both very wealthy and poor people as well.

 Spanish Fork is a somewhat ethnically-diverse city.
 The people who call Spanish Fork home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spanish Fork residents report their race to be White, followed by Native Hawaiian.
+The greatest number of Spanish Fork residents report their race to be White, followed by Black or African-American.
 Spanish Fork also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.85% of the city’s residents.
-Important ancestries of people in Spanish Fork include English, German, Danish, European, and Scottish.
+People of Hispanic or Latino origin account for 10.80% of the city’s residents.
+Important ancestries of people in Spanish Fork include English, German, European, Irish, and Scottish.

 The most common language spoken in Spanish Fork is English.
 Other important languages spoken here include Spanish and Portuguese.